The German Studies concentration considers the language, history, cultures, art, and philosophy of the German-speaking people.

 Students may also wish to explore two programs in Berlin: the Bard College system’s newest addition, Bard College Berlin and, for those with advanced language skills, the exchange program with the Humboldt-Universität in Berlin.
 The German Studies concentration may be effectively combined with one in cross-cultural relations, European studies, linguistics, literary studies, modern studies, or with another world language.

 Students with a concentration in german studies may enter into such fields as business, government, education, analysis, research, and advising.

-This concentration is designed primarily for students who want to spend a semester or preferably a year abroad in a German-speaking country and who have developed sufficient fluency in the language.
-Such students will typically have fulfilled the language requirement in German and taken additional German language courses.
-For these students, the Moderation Committee will make recommendations about courses to take while abroad.
-Students who wish to complete the concentration at Simon’s Rock must take Intermediate German I and II (six credits), an advanced tutorial in German (300-level; four credits), and at least two more courses (three or four credits) selected from the list below or from the offerings at Bard College.
+The concentration is designed primarily for students who want to spend a semester or preferably a year abroad in a German-speaking country and who have developed sufficient skills in the language.
+Such students will typically have fulfilled the language requirement through German and may have taken additional German language courses.
+Heritage learners, i.e., students who grew up speaking German at home in America, have also selected this concentration and taken advantage of an opportunity to spend a year in Germany, Austria, or Switzerland to broaden their knowledge of their heritage culture and to further develop their skills in German.
+At Moderation, the Moderation Committee will make specific recommendations about courses to take while abroad.
+Given the limited number of German classes offered at Simon’s Rock, students are encouraged to consider taking advantage of the German offerings at the Annandale-on-Hudson campus.